Information & Assistance

 A nutritious noontime meal and community fellowship is provided daily, Monday through Friday, at both Senior Centers.
 You may sign up to join us for lunch for an optional donation or $5.50 for guests.Call a day ahead to let us know if you are coming.

 Click Here to see the full list of activities offered at our Senior Centers.
 A variety of programs and activities are offered, such as health screenings, games, nutrition education, and art classes.
+Tell us about yourself by clicking the registration button below to print a participant information sheet.

 Health Education & Disease Management